-As discussed in the introduction, there appear to be strong similarities between the rules that govern KCMs such as the KA model and the t154 model.43 For example, both models employ constraints with a maximum number of neighbors, but in the KA model this restriction only applies to the mobile particles, while in the t154 model applies to all particles.
+As discussed in the introduction, there appear to be strong similarities between the rules that govern KCMs such as the Kob-Andersen model and the t154 model [43].
+For example both models employ constraints with a maximum number of neighbors, but in the Kob-Andersen model this restriction only applies to the mobile particles, while in the t154 model applies to all particles.
 Our model does not require any special dynamics methods.
-We employ local canonical Monte Carlo "dynamics" via primitive translational moves.49 Note that for the t154 model the energy can only be zero (no packing violations) or infinite (packing violation or overlap), thus the acceptance criteria reduce to rejection if there is a packing violation and acceptance otherwise.
-This allows us to implement an event-driven algorithm which accelerates the simulation of lattice dynamics.56
+We employ local canonical Monte Carlo "dynamics" via primitive translational moves [49].
+Note that for the t154 model the energy can only be zero (no packing violations) or infinite (packing violation or overlap), thus the accep-